bigcommerce/dev-docs/docs/api-docs/getting-started/about-our-api.md

 </div>

-Want to get started making API Requests right away?
+Want this was added to get started making API Requests right away?
 Check out the [Quick Start](/api-docs/getting-started/basics/making-requests).

 The BigCommerce set of APIs allow you to create apps, automate store processes, or build headless ecommerce solutions.
 Need inspiration on what to build?
 Visit our [App Marketplace](https://www.bigcommerce.com/apps/).